hollomancer/counterinsurgency/design/metanation.md

 PRESTIGE

 Your selected unit gains Prestige for every Metanation game you complete victoriously.
 Prestige unlocks new content and furthers the plot of Metanation.
-More complex, static Leave events will take place as well.
+More complex, static Leave events will take place as well

+DWELL TIME

+Dwell time comes into play when starting a new game off a previous game.
+Near the end of a deployment, some of your soldiers will come to you about leaving vs. staying.

+The following criteria will prevent a soldier from returning in a continuation game;

+* Soldier is too high ranked (cannot have three sergeants, for example; only two can return)
+* Soldier is counseled for exiting the service.
+* Soldier is critically wounded.
+* Soldier morale is below [threshold] at the close of the game.

+The following criteria will render a soldier available to rejoin you in a new game;

+* Soldier morale is above [threshold] at close of game.
+* Soldier is counseled for continuing in the service.

+Returning soldiers retain all of their statistics, giving you a powerful advantage in the next deployment.
+However, every time a soldier returns, their 'dwell time' modifier will increase.
+* The 'dwell time' modifier negatively affects critical attributes, making the soldier more likely to make a mistake.
+* The 'dwell time' modifier grows cumulatively for each subsequent game.

+In this manner, continuity is offered between games; but at a price.
+.